AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

   ![Attribute based metrics: filter versus breakdown](assets/attribute-filter-breakdown.png)

-* If you are using a dimension within the panel drop zone that is at the sub-event level (is in an array or object array), breakdowns execute at the sub-event level instead of at the event level.
+* If you are using a sub-event level dimension within a breakdown drop-down menu, the breakdowns execute at that sub-event level.
+Instead, segments within a segments drop-down menu execute at the event level.

   As an example, see the difference between the **[!UICONTROL Online Revenue]** metric when using a **[!UICONTROL Luma: Product Subcategory]** ![Filter](/help/assets/icons/Filter.svg) **[!UICONTROL Tops]** segment versus a **[!UICONTROL Luma: Product Subcategory]** ![Breakdown](/help/assets/icons/Breakdown.svg) **[!UICONTROL Tops]** breakdown.
 The breakdown executes the query explicitly at the sub-event level, while the segment executes the query at the event level.